SysKitTeam/docs-spdockit/troubleshooting/sql-server-connection/configuration-wizard-connect-to-server-and-database.md

 ---
-title: Configuration Wizard won’t connect to a provided server and database.
-description: >-
-  This article explains how to handle issue when Configuration Wizard is not able to connect to a provided server and database.
+description: This article explains how to handle issue when Configuration Wizard is not able to connect to a provided server and database.
-author: Mia Tomaić
-date: 19/5/2017
 ---

 # SPDocKit won’t connect to a provided server and database